Promote stoolball and find new players

 Put posters everywhere you can

-Use our create a poster tool to create a professional poster to promote your league, club or tournament.
+Create a poster to promote your league, club or tournament.
 Put it up in your front window, at work, in leisure centres, libraries, village halls and at clubs for winter sports like hockey and rugby.

 Walk around your town or village, and others nearby if they don't have their own team, and ask any shops with posters up already if you can add yours.
 Ask companies to display a poster on staff noticeboards.
 This worked in Lewes, where two new teams joined the local league in response to the posters.